-The following question was featured in the “Ask the Negotiation Coach” section of the Negotiation Briefings newsletter, April 2010 issue.
+The following question was featured in the “Ask the Negotiation Coach” section of the Negotiation Briefings newsletter, April 2010 issue and the advice is still relevant today.

 This question references the well-known negotiation term “best alternative to a negotiated agreement,” or BATNA, coined by Roger Fisher and Bill Ury in their seminal book Getting to Yes (Penguin, 1991).
 Even though it’s a question I hear regularly, it’s not entirely accurate as a matter of negotiation vocabulary.
 You always have a BATNA, but your BATNA might be an unacceptable outcome for you or your organization.